WHAT IS THE DEEP LEARNING EQUITY FELLOWSHIP?

-Each Equity Fellows cohort consists of 16 exceptional people who will undertake a program of advanced leadership seminars and leadership projects under the direction of experienced advisors and program facilitators.
-The program requires significant preparatory reading, 16 days onsite for three seminars over two years, and a Deeper Learning capstone project.
+Each Equity Fellows cohort consists of 16 to 20 exceptional people who will undertake a program of advanced leadership seminars and leadership projects under the direction of experienced advisors and program facilitators.
+The program requires significant preparatory reading, 16 days onsite for three seminars over 18 months, and a capstone project.
 Participation will be without cost to participants or their organizations, exclusive of incidental expenses incurred, and the cost of participant’s time, which will be borne by the organizations in which they are employed.

-The Deeper Learning Equity Fellowship is designed for individuals who are experienced leaders, education practitioners, policy advocates, and researchers who are committed to expanding Deeper Learning educational practices by breaking down systemic barriers in order to improve public education opportunities for underserved communities.
+The Deep Learning Equity Fellowship is designed for individuals who are experienced leaders at both school and system levels, education practitioners, policy advocates, and researchers who are committed to expanding learner-centered educational practices by breaking down systemic barriers in order to improve public education opportunities for underserved communities.
 These individuals will have the following characteristics:

 We strive for diversity in each cohort of Fellows and seek out nominees from diverse backgrounds including, but not limited to: ethnicity, race, religion, class background, native language, gender, location, sexual orientation, and political perspective.

 READY TO APPLY?By design, Equity Fellows are considered experienced leaders.
 Thus, members of future cohorts must first be nominated by someone in their field who recognizes their burgeoning talent and commitment to an equitable distribution of progressive education practices.
 As such--when the nomination window for Cohort 6 opens--we encourage you to initiate the process by either nominating someone for the Fellowship and/or seeking a nominator who will enter your candidacy.
 For additional information, please visit our FAQs page.